-Bessemer 4th of July The annual Bessemer Blast is billed as "the U.P.'s biggest and best" Fourth of July celebration.
-The 11-day holiday period will kick off on Saturday, June 24, with numerous events that will continue through Tuesday, July 4.
-This year's roster will include plenty of live music, with Flashback performing on Friday, June 30 at 8 p.m., followed by the Brady Luke Band on Saturday, July 1 at 8 p.m. and the Dweebs on Monday, July 3 at 9 p.m.
-All performances will be on Sophie Street.
-The Hometown Run/Walk and Roll will start on Saturday, July 1 at 8:30 a.m. at Bessemer City Hall, and a 3on-3 basketball tournament will start on Sunday, July 2 at 9 a.m. on Mary Street.
-Other expected activities on various days will include a polka dance, street bowling, a chalk-drawing contest, a water balloon toss, bean bag and electronic dart tournaments, and a mud run.
-Tuesday, July 4 will be jam-packed with family games and races from 9:30 to 11:30 a.m. at Massie Field.
-The chil- Page 6 - Summer Fun & Dining Guide dren's parade will be at 1:30 p.m. downtown, followed by the Bessemer Volunteer Fire Department's open house with free hot dogs and soda.
+The annual Bessemer Blast is billed as "the U.P.'s biggest and best" Fourth of July celebration.
+The extended holiday period will include numerous events that will conclude on Thursday, July 4.
+The Hometown Run/Walk and Roll will start on Saturday, June 29, at 8:30 a.m. at Bessemer City Hall, and a 3on-3 basketball tournament will start on Sunday, June 30, at 9 a.m. on Mary Street.
+Other traditional activities on various days will include live music, a polka dance, street bowling, a chalk-drawing contest, a water balloon toss, bean bag and electronic dart tournaments, and a mud run.
+New fun planned for this year will be line dancing, a night shirt parade, a beard and mustache contest, and a pickleball tournament.
+July 4 will be jam-packed with family games and races from 9:30 to 11:30 a.m. at Massie Field.
+The children's parade will be at 1:30 p.m. downtown, followed by the Bessemer Volunteer Fire Department's open house with free hot dogs and soda.
 The main parade kicks off at 7 p.m. downtown.
-Afterward, Marty's Goldenaires Drum and Bugle Corps, fresh from the parade, will perform at Massie Field, followed by the "Thunder on the Mountain" fireworks display at 10 p.m.
+After also marching in the parade, Marty's Goldenaires Drum and Bugle Corps will perform at Massie Field, followed by the "Thunder on the Mountain" fireworks display at 10 p.m.
 Tickets for a 50/50 raffle will be sold throughout the celebration, with the winner to be announced at the end of the parade.
-Last year's winner won \$42,371.
-Other gaming will include a Poker Run and a Geocache Dash, as well as bingo at Bessemer VFW Post 3673.
-Most events are free.
+Last year's winner won \$48,259.
+Other gaming will include a poker run and a geocache dash, as well as bingo at Bessemer VFW Post 3673.
+Most events are free and open to the public.
 For a full list of all activities, monitor local media and visit bessemer4th.com, where a related app is available for download.